-An April 2013 report from DOE found that, as of March 2012, the total invested value of these two programs up to that point in time-\$2.96 billion, including \$1.48 billion of ARRA funds and \$1.48 billion of private sector matching funds-generated at least \$6.8 billion in total economic output.
+An April 2013 report from DOE found that, as of March 2012, the total invested value of these two programs-\$2.96 billion, including \$1.48 billion of ARRA funds and \$1.48 billion of private sector matching funds-generated at least \$6.8 billion in total economic output.
 The report estimates that, by the conclusion of these two programs, \$9.56 billion will have been spent by the federal government and the private sector.